 Running out of room in your closet?
 Consider donating your new and gently used clothing to benefit the less fortunate in our community.
-Our partners, Food on Foot, the National Council of Jewish Women, and Dress for Success will ensure that your donations make a difference in the lives of others.
-Find the drop-off bins on the Davidson Patio at our Temple Campus or adjacent to the Nursery School Playground at our Irmas Campus.
+Our partner, Foster Care Counts, will ensure that your donations make a difference in the lives of others.
+Find the drop-off bins on the Davidson Patio at our Glazer Campus or adjacent to the Nursery School Playground at our Irmas Campus.

 Read to Children with KOREH LA

 Read for just one hour, once a week with a child and transform his/her life.
-Many of our congregants have already volunteered and experienced how fulfilling it can be.
-Koreh LA enables youto arrange your participation around your schedule—it’s the perfect way to incorporate tikkun olam into a busy schedule.
+Many of our congregants have volunteered and experienced how fulfilling it can be.
+Koreh LA enables you to arrange your participation around your schedule—it’s the perfect way to incorporate tikkun olam into your busy life.
 Teens are welcome to participate as well.

 For more information, contact Koreh LA at (323) 761-8153 or firstname.lastname@example.org

 When natural disasters strike, we’re fixed on the news and want to help.
 Physical and financial donations are essential, but it can’t stop there.
 That’s why we’re building a Disaster Response Team—so we can be on the ground in the days and weeks after a disaster, responding in a meaningful way to the needs of those affected!

 In the wake of Super Storm Sandy, a small team from the Temple traveled to New York to aid in the relief efforts in partnership with NECHAMA.
 A small group flew to Oklahoma in the aftermath of the tornados to work with NECHAMA in the cleanup efforts, and last fall we went to Colorado to help rebuild flood-damaged homes.